DevExpress-Examples/pdf-document-api-custom-tsa-client/README.md

 # How to: Use a Custom Timestamp Client to Apply Signatures to the PDF Document

 The **PDF Document API** allows you to use a timestamp to the signature.
-The following code sample project shows how to create a custom timestamp client.
+The following code sample project shows how to create a custom timestamp client based on the [Bouncy Castle C# API](https://bouncycastle.org/csharp/index.html).